Are you curious to know which are the best fish for smoking?

 What fish is best for smoking?

-Whether you’re sourcing your fish from the supermarket, fishmonger, or you fished it yourself, chances are it’s good for smoking.
+Whether you’re sourcing your fish from the supermarket or fishmonger, or you fished it yourself, chances are, it’s good for smoking!

-But, if you’re looking for tried and tested amazing flavors, try the following fish species:
+But if you’re looking for tried and tested amazing flavors, try the following 10 fish species.

 Also, since it has a high-fat content, salmon stays moist while you smoke it.

-Look out for the Coho salmon variety because it’s one of the most sought-after and has high-quality meat.
+Look out for the Coho salmon variety because it’s one of the most sought-after fish.
+It has high-quality meat.

 If you’re looking for a rich fishy flavor, it’s hard to top barbeque smoked mackerel.